YunniCho98/E4VRAnalysis/README.md

-# Empatica E4 and Pico Neo Pro 3 Eye VR Headset
+# Empatica E4 and Pico Neo Pro 3 Eye VR Headset: A Guide to Physiological and Fixation Point Data Processing
 ***Summary***:
 This repository serves as a  guide for exploring the relationship between stress, arousal, autonomic nervous system behavior, and various physiological indicators measured by the Empatica E4 wearable device.
 It focuses on parameters such as skin temperature, heart rate (HR), heart rate variability (HRV) - specifically analyzing the inter-beat interval (IBI) and the root mean square of successive differences (RMSSD) to evaluate parasympathetic nervous system activity - and electrodermal activity (EDA), including detailed examination of the skin conductance response (SCR), skin conductance level (SCL), and total skin conductance (SC).
+Additionally, it includes methods for processing eye-tracking data from the Pico Neo Pro 3 Eye VR headset to extract fixation points, which are essential for understanding visual attention and gaze behavior.

 >**Note:** In this experimental workflow, event markers are derived from eye tracking data gathered using the Pico Neo Pro 3 Eye VR headset, which monitors scene changes and timestamps during the experiment.
 This process is adaptable for various experimental designs, allowing for straightforward modifications to the event marker extraction method in the data processing workflow to suit specific experimental procedures.